PeepDB-dev/peepdb/docs/installation.md

 ```bash
 pip install peepdb
 ```
 This will install the latest version of peepDB along with all its dependencies.

+> **Note:** If peepdb gives an error like "The term 'peepdb' is not recognized as the name of a cmdlet" remember to put the Scripts folder on your PATH in windows

 ## Requirements